Chrome’s ad blocker will go global on July 9

 Google today also shared early results for Chrome’s ad blocker in the U.S., Canada, and Europe.
 As of January 1, 2019, two thirds of all publishers who were at one time non-compliant are now in good standing, and less than 1 percent of the millions of sites Google has reviewed have had their ads filtered.

 If you’re a site owner or administrator, use Google Search Console’s Abusive Experiences Report to check if your site contains abusive experiences that need to be corrected or removed.
 If any are found, you will have 30 days to fix them before Chrome starts blocking ads on your site.
 Starting today, publishers outside of North America and Europe can use this tool as well.
-The Abusive Experiences Report shows intrusive ad experiences on your site, their current status (passing or failing), and let you resolve outstanding issues or contest a review.
+The Abusive Experiences Report shows intrusive ad experiences on your site, shares their current status (passing or failing), and lets you resolve outstanding issues or contest a review.

 Selective ad blocking